Sanyog Mohite: Career

 'Agricultural Development Trust, Baramati' and 'Shardanagar', Baramati which was very well received and appreciated.
 He also made films on Krishi Vigyan Kendra which was specially screened for Hon.
 President Of India Shri Pranab Mukherji.

 His latest film 'For You' is unique.
 A love story with an environmental message, the film was shown at various film festivals including Vasundhara Film Festival 2016.
 This film was a part of Official Selections for International Film Festival of Cinematic Arts, Los Angeles 2014.
 In 2014, The film was nominated for The Woodpecker Film Festival and Forum, Screened at the India Habitat Center 201, and was winner at 3rd Mumbai Shorts International Film Festival.

-An American company Treeium on their blog published list of very best short films on environment, film Do You is in the list.
-This film also won "Best film Award" at Kolkata International Wildlife and Environment Film Festival 2015.
-Now just he have completed my latest film titled Armour.
+The American company Treeium on their blog published list of very best short films on the environment.
+The film Do You? is on the list.
+This film also won "Best Film Award" at Kolkata International Wildlife and Environment Film Festival 2015.
 The film was in association with Indian Army and was released by Indian Army on their official channels.